Systems with large flexible server pools: Instability of "natural" load balancing: Diffusion scaled process in an underloaded system. Possible evanescence of invariant distributions

-Since $d(M \hat \Psi_\CI (0), \CC)\ge \delta_2$ (and thus $\hat \Psi_\CI (0)$ is also separated by a positive distance from $\CC_\CI$), we have
+Since $d(M \hat\Psi_\CI(0), \CC)\ge\delta_2$ [and thus $\hat\Psi _\CI (0)$ is also separated by a positive distance from $\CC_\CI$], we have

 for some fixed $a_1,a>0$ and all large $t$.
-(Here $a_1$ depends on the minimum length of the projection of $\hat\Psi_\CI(0)$ along $\CC_\CI$ onto the (real) span of the Jordan basis vectors of $A_u$ corresponding to eigenvalues with positive real part, and $a$ is the smallest positive real part of an eigenvalue of $A_u$.)
+[Here $a_1$ depends on the minimum length of the projection of $\hat\Psi_\CI(0)$ along $\CC _\CI$ onto the (real) span of the Jordan basis vectors of $A_u$ corresponding to eigenvalues with positive real part, and $a$ is the smallest positive real part of an eigenvalue of $A_u$.]
 It is easy to check that if the mean of a Gaussian distribution goes to infinity, then (regardless of how the covariance matrix changes) the measure of any bounded set goes to zero.
-On the other hand, both $m(t)$ and the covariance matrix remain bounded for all $t\in [0,T_K]$, with any $T_K$; then, for any $T_K$, we can always choose $K'$ large enough so that $\BP \{M \hat \Psi_\CI (T_K) \in b_{K'}\}$ is arbitrarily close to $1$.
+On the other hand, both $m(t)$ and the covariance matrix remain bounded for all $t\in[0,T_K]$, with any $T_K$; then, for any $T_K$, we can always choose $K'$ large enough so that $\BP\{M \hat\Psi_\CI(T_K) \in b_{K'}\}$ is arbitrarily close to $1$. \end{pf} \begin{pf*}{Proof of Theorem~\ref{th-measure-escapes}} We will consider measures $\mu^r$ as measures on the one-point compactification $\overline{\mathbb{R}}{}^n=\mathbb{R}^n \cup\{*\}$ of the space $\mathbb{R}^n$, where $n=I+J-1$.
+In this space, any subsequence of $\{\mu^r\}$ has a further subsequence, along which $\mu^r \weakto\mu$ for some probability measure $\mu$ on $\overline{\mathbb{R}}{}^n$.
+We will show that the entire measure $\mu$ is concentrated on the infinity point $*$, that is, $\mu (\mathbb{R}^n)=0$.
+Suppose not, that is, $\mu(\mathbb{R}^n)>0$.
+The proof proceeds in two steps.